 With the transition to mastery, the school has reviewed its long-standing policy of teaching in attainment groups in years 4-6.
 Historically, in these year groups, it was felt that grouping pupils by attainment would help teachers tailor learning to their needs.
-Attainment grouping has now been phased out and every class is taught in mixed attaining groups which is working successfully.
+Attainment grouping has now being phased out and the only year group currently grouped in this way is Year 6.